mikeizbicki/ucr-cs100/textbook/using-bash/file-permission/README.md

 ## simple file system

 Let's talk about a little file system briefly.
 This is what file system looks like below.
 This picture may be in your computer, or a server (just like you login into the computer in the lab).

 ![fs-layout](https://cloud.githubusercontent.com/assets/9039778/5335933/7a337768-7e68-11e4-9288-d82c3f90ba52.png)

 [Copyright (c) 2002-2007, Machtelt Garrels](http://tldp.org/LDP/intro-linux/html/intro_07.html)

 On the left "/" means root directory, which is the top level directory on a system.
 That is, it is the directory in which all other directories, including their subdirectories, and files reside.
 The root directory is designated by a forward slash ( / ).
 Usually, the permission of root directory's files is owned by **root** which is superuser.
 ![screenshot-sjin010 tango-18 -](https://cloud.githubusercontent.com/assets/9039778/5391515/cf552a56-80d0-11e4-9bae-eeaf495f3cce.png)

 You are a member of root group, so you have right to access and execute the file, but do not have right to change the file.

 In the diagram of filesystem, you will see `home` directory which is a group directory.
 In this directory in the picture, there is four usernames: rick, anna, emmy and bob -- in the lab, you will see `csgrads csmajs grads` in the `home` directory.
-In this group of members, you don't have right access those directories, only I have right access to the /home/csgrads/sjin010, which is my account.
+In this group of members, you don't have right access those directories, only we have right access to the /home/csgrads/sjin010, which is my account.
 ![screenshot-sjin010 tango-18](https://cloud.githubusercontent.com/assets/9039778/5337107/992c241a-7e79-11e4-9ed3-2019375cd4fb.png)

 So this is how users protect themselves from each other in a server.
 In a personal computer, there is usually only one group and one user in the `home` directory.

 ##Changing permission

 ###umask

 When a user creates a file or directory, there are a set of default permissions.
 For example, if a text file has `666` (which is the same as the `rw-rw-rw` permission), it grants read and write permission to everyone.
 Similarly a directory with `777` permissions, it gives the user read, write, and execute permission to everyone.
 The user file-creation mask(umask) is used to determine the file permission for newly created files.
 It can control the default file permission for new files.
 It is a four-digit octal number.
 A umask can be set or expressed using **Symbolic values** and **Octal values**.

 Here is table of Octal values: